Bologna

 Enjoying a film in the renovated Cinema Modernissimo in the central Piazza Re Enzo is an experience of yesteryear for cinephiles and non-cinephiles alike.

-Among the various notable events, there are also Repubblica delle Idee, Children's Book Fair, ArteFiera, Nerd Show, Slow Wine Fair.
+Among the various notable events, there are also Repubblica delle Idee, Children's Book Fair, ArteFiera, Nerd Show, and Slow Wine Fair.

 Useful information and advice